telerik/xamarin-forms-docs/controls/button/features/button-key-features.md

 ## Border Thickness

-**BorderThickness** property is of type Xamarin.Forms.Thickness and is used to set the borders’ width.
+The **BorderThickness** property is of type Xamarin.Forms.Thickness and is used to set the borders’ width.
 Type Thickness gives you the option to define different border on each side of the Button.

 The snippet below demonstrates how BorderThickness could be defined.